 The aim of asthma management is control of the disease.
 Complete control of asthma is defined as:

 - no daytime symptoms

 - no night-time awakening due to asthma

 - no need for rescue medication

 - no asthma attacks

 - no limitations on activity including exercise

-- normal lung function (in practical terms FEV, and/or PEF>80% predicted or best)
+- normal lung function

 - minimal side effects from medication.